iOSTestApps/MBS-Now/README.md

 Welcomes | [Here](http://gdyer.de/code/assets/screenshots/welcomes.png)

 # More
+This project uses [SVProgressHUD](https://github.com/samvermette/SVProgressHUD) by [Sam Vermette](http://samvermette.com/).

+Feel free to bring MBS Now to your own school—you'll need a web server to host some live content, and that's about it (short of customizing this repository, of course)!
+Search for "gdyer.de" in the xcodeproj file to find where we're talking to live data (through PHP or just downloading files).
+We also handle bug reports and meeting creation through parsing a CSV file hosted on Google Forms.
+Check out references to "SimpleWebViewController" to find where this happens.

+[Contact us](mailto:g@gdyer.de) if you're interested in more information.

 MBS Now does not support iOS versions less than 5.

 ![Alt text](http://i.creativecommons.org/l/by-nc-sa/3.0/80x15.png)[   Some rights reserved](http://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_US)